Volunteers Make a (BIG) Difference

 We ask that new volunteer attend orientation in order to learn more about the Foundation's programs, volunteer expectation, and an overview of volunteer opportunities that will be available throughout the year.

 Training volunteers that have attended orientation will be invited to complete CORE Skills Training on Communication, Consensus Building, Conflict Resolution and Compassion.
 CORE Skills Training is designed to emplower effective communication, teamwork and coping skills to meet advertsity in every area of the participant's life.
 The trainings are typically on Saturdays from 8:30 am to 4 pm.
 Lunch and snacks are provided and the cost of the training is covered by Foundation Volunteer Corps.
 In return, we ask each volunteer to complete a service learning project (service learning projects) or volunteer 10 hours a year.

 Volunteer Leaders have an increased level of responsibility within the Volunteer Corps.
-This is a great opportunity for volunteers who are looking to gain leadership experience and/or dedicate more of their time to community service.
+This is a great opportunity for volunteers that are looking to gain leadership experience and/or dedicate more of their time to community service.
 Volunteer Leaders will be asked to assist in preparation for events, take on more challenging volunteer positions and, as needed, supervise other volunteers.

 Being a School Ambassador is a great opportunity for any student who is looking to experience personal growth, and broaden their skills and knowledge for employment and/or higher education.
 In order to be an Ambassador, students have to be appointed to the program by their school's faculty or administration.